 Your gastroenterologist will want to re-establish care very quickly after surgery.
 At that follow-up appointment, your gastroenterologist may introduce a medication regimen to control the disease and prevent recurrence.

 Patients with inflammatory bowel disease (Crohn’s disease or ulcerative colitis) are at increased risk for developing colon and rectal cancers.
-In patients with longstanding colonic Crohn’s disease, the increased risk for developing colon or rectal cancer can be up to 20 fold.
-The guidelines currently in use recommend that these patients undergo an initial screening colonoscopy within eight to ten years after the onset of symptoms, followed by surveillance colonoscopy every one to three years thereafter.
+In patients with longstanding colonic Crohn’s disease, the increased risk for developing colon or rectal cancer can be up to 2-3 fold.
+The guidelines currently in use recommend that these patients undergo an initial screening colonoscopy within eight years after the onset of symptoms, followed by surveillance colonoscopy.
+Time to surveillance is depending on the findings of the index (initial screening) colonoscopy.

 HOW CAN I REDUCE RECURRENCE?